ipgur/tinder/README.md

 On the APT processors:
  * @Scheduling on top of a class that needs periodic activation
    * @PeriodicallyScheduled on the method that needs to be periodically scheduled
- * JAX-RS annotations that bind to Sparkjava, Supported annotations are:
+ * JAX-RS annotations that bind to javalin, Supported annotations are:
    * @Resource to mark a resource, this annotation comes from tinder.
    * @Path
    * @GET, @POST, @PUT, @PATCH, @DELETE